syncfusion-content/wpf-docs/wpf/DataGrid/Data-Manipulation.md

 ### Changing the AddNewRow text in DataGrid

-You can change the AddNewRow text in DataGrid by using the [SfDataGrid.AddNewRowText](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AddNewRowText) property.
+You can change the default static string of AddNewRow in datagrid by using the [SfDataGrid.AddNewRowText](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AddNewRowText) property.
+The `AddNewRowText` property has higher priority than the text that is localized in resx file.

 {% tabs %}
 {% highlight xaml %}